FScirE/EmoSoft/manual.md

 ## Most important functionalities

 ### Neurosity crown
 One of the most important functionality is the Neurosity Crown.
-This is handled inside the `dataHandler.js` file.
+This is handled inside the `DataHandler.js` file.

 #### Focus
 The focus is a value calculated from the Neurosity Crowns API.

 #### Calm

-The calm is a value calculated from the Neurosity Crowns API
+The calm is a value calculated from the Neurosity Crowns API.

 #### If crown is not connected
 If the crown is not connected, or a false log in has been entered, the data for focus and calm are generated.

 ### Gazepoint GP3 (Eye-tracker)
+The eyetracker allows for the user to see where on the screen and what functions they are looking at.

 ## Coding conventions